_edited.png)

 How We Baseline & Track Progress

-We measure installation and momentum using a simple, repeatable cadence.
+We install and track systems using a fixed, repeatable cadence.

 Baseline → 30 → 60 → 90 Day Measurement Cadence